 The London Bi Pandas’ Covid-19 Hardship Fund has been set up to help marginalised LGBTQIA+ folks living in London.
 The fund is an honours based system with an upper limit of £150.
-If you would like to apply or donate to the fund you can find out more here
+If you would like to apply or donate to the fund.

 In recognition of the fact that additional barriers exist for some lesbian, gay, bi and trans people, Stonewall have pulled together this guide on LGBT-inclusive organisations that can help during COVID-19